britram/rains-prototype/draft-trammell-rains-protocol.md

 ### P-Shards {#p-shards}

+[EDITOR's NOTE: use consistently nonexistence or non-existence]

 Shards ({{shards}}) can be used as definitive proof of the nonexistence of a name within a zone.
-P-Shards serve the same purpose, but offer only a probabalistic guarantee of the non-existence of the name.
-Specifically, as they are based on Bloom filters, a subject name which does not in fact exist may appear in the P-Shard; in return for this uncertainty, they offer a much more space-efficient way to demonstrate the non-existence of a subject within the zone than Shards do.
+P-Shards serve the same purpose, but offer only a probabilistic guarantee of the non-existence of a name.
+Specifically, as they are based on Bloom filters, a subject name which does not in fact exist may appear in the P-Shard; in return for this uncertainty, they offer a much more space-efficient way to demonstrate the non-existence of an Object for a subject name within the zone and context than Shards do.
 There is a tradeoff between the size of the bit string storing the Bloom filter, the number of Assertions covered by the P-Shard, and the false positive error rate.
-The zone authority can determine how to weight them.
+The zone Authority can determine how to weight them.

 A P-Shard is represented as a CBOR map.
 This map MUST contain the signatures (0), subject-zone (4), context (6), and content(23) keys.
 It MAY contain the